precaf/precaf.github.io/essays/Tom Hodgson/playing-cop/item.md

 ABC6 News [reported](https://www.abc6.com/former-new-bedford-public-school-employee-fired-over-comments-made-on-social-media/) in July 2020 that Larkin, who eventually found work as an attendance officer with the New Bedford Public Schools, had been fired (again) from *that* job for advocating *lynching* Black Lives Matter protesters: "I would roll tanks and bulldozers.
 Mush any human in the way.
 Shoot everyone else.
 Pile up the bodies and burn them on national tv."
 Within days Larkin had to [resign](https://wbsm.com/report-new-bedford-public-school-staffer-resigns-following-facebook-post/).
 This news was no surprise given Hodgson's membership in a hate group and memberships in several extremist organizations.

-On January 12, 2017 the State Judicial Court, the “Supreme Court” of Massachusetts, considered the legality of a sheriff calling himself a police officer, and drew a clear distinction between *law enforcement officer* and *police officer* in [Commonwealth v.
+On January 12, 2017 the state Supreme Judicial Court considered the legality of a sheriff calling himself a police officer, and drew a clear distinction between *law enforcement officer* and *police officer* in [Commonwealth v.
 Gernrich](https://www.leagle.com/decision/inmaco20170112199) where it concluded that “sheriff's deputies are *not* police officers.”

 ![](sjc.jpg)